Gingerbread Cupcakes

 - Add eggs, one at a time, scraping the sides of the bowl often.

-- Then, add in sour cream, and flour mixture in three batches.
+- Then, add the sour cream and the flour mixture in three batches.

 - Lastly, add vanilla and scrape the bowl well to ensure you have a smooth batter.